 The Bottom Line

 A QDOT could be useful to have if you’re married and you want to minimize tax impacts associated with leaving assets to a non-citizen spouse.
 The biggest considerations to keep in mind are what assets you’ll transfer to the trust and how those will be managed on behalf of your spouse once you pass away.
-Again, getting help from a tax professional, estate planning attorney and your financial advisor can make creating this type of trust as smooth a process as possible.
+Again, getting help from a tax professional, estate planning attorney and financial advisor can make creating this type of trust as smooth a process as possible.

 Tips for Estate Planning